-Now that you're heading back inbound at 255°, slow to 75 knots, drop a notch Slow to 75 knots; drop of flaps, and descend to 2800 feet (but no lower).
+Now that you're heading back inbound at 255°, slow to 75 knots, drop a notch of flaps, and descend w to 75 knots; drop a to 2800 feet (but no lower).
 And check for the inbound passage of FOOTO to confirm your position.
-And pat your head and rub your stomach.
+And ch of flaps; descend pat your head and rub your stomach.

-10.5.9 Intercepting the Glide Slope
+Intercepting the Glide Slope 10.5.9

 As we fly towards the runway, don't forget to look at the horizontal needle, the glide-slope needle.
 When we intercepted the localizer, it should have been high above us, because we were actually under the glide slope.
 As we levelled out at 2800, the glide slope started coming "down" to us.
 Eventually, you should see the needle start to move down.
-When the needle is horizontal, that means you're on the glide slope.18 And, soon after we intercept the glide slope, we should pass over the outer marker.
+When the needle is horizontal, that means you're on the glide slope.
+18 And, soon after we intercept the glide slope, we should pass over the outer marker.
 Several things will happen more or less simultaneously, all of which confirm your position: